 You can help spread the word about the importance of reducing distracted driving accidents by taking the AAA pledge.
 By partnering with AAA in committing to putting down your phone while driving, you could personally reduce the number of people killed and injured by distracted driving within your community.

-Find out how to create a personalized pledge card to share on social media and use hashtag #DontDriveIntexticated to gain more traction.
+Find out how to create a personalized pledge card to share on social media and use the hashtag #DontDriveIntexticated to gain more traction.
 Drive safe and alert, Long Island!

 New York City and Long Island Motor Vehicle Accident Attorneys